Data binding in Angular TreeView component

-The dataSource property supports array of JavaScript objects and DataManager.
+property supports array of JavaScript objects and DataManager

-It also supports different kinds of data services such as OData, OData V4, Web API, URL, and JSON with the help of DataManager adaptors.
+.
+It also supports different kinds of data services such as OData, OData V4, Web API, URL, and JSON with the help of DataManager

-It loads first level nodes initially, and when parent node is expanded, loads the child nodes based on the parentID/child member.
+(lazy loading) functionality by default to optimize performance when working with large datasets.
+This reduces bandwidth usage when consuming large amounts of data.
+The component loads first level nodes initially, and when a parent node is expanded, it dynamically loads the child nodes based on the parentID/child

 Local data

-To bind local data to the TreeView, you can assign a JavaScript object array to the dataSource property.
+Local data binding enables the TreeView to work with JavaScript object arrays stored in memory.
+To bind local data to the TreeView, assign a JavaScript object array to the dataSource property.

-The TreeView component requires three fields (id, text, and parentID) to render local data source.
+The TreeView component requires three essential fields to render local data source effectively:

 Hierarchical data

-In the following example, code, name, and countries columns from hierarchical data have been mapped to id, child, and text fields, respectively.
+In the following example, code, name, and countries columns from hierarchical data have been mapped to id, text, and child fields, respectively.

 import { Component } from '@angular/core';